 You meticulously ensure your campaigns steer away from the actions strictly forbidden in the CAN SPAM Act of 2003.
-You dread your emails getting sent to the dungeon that is the SPAM folder, therefore making deliverability an art more than a science.
+You dread your emails getting sent to the SPAM folder dungeon.
+And this makes deliverability more of an art more than a science.

-Thankfully, the makers of the canned delicacy didn’t have an issue with junk email being referred to as SPAM (free advertising?) and we continue to call it that to this day.
+Thankfully, the makers of the canned delicacy didn’t have an issue with junk email marketing being referred to with the term SPAM (free advertising?) and we continue to call it that to this day.

 Understand the origins of SPAM are important because it still affects email marketing every day.

 Sending annoying, unwanted messages is still against the rules.
 And even if it wasn’t, no one reads unsolicited emails anymore.
 That means your open rates tank and you lose money.

 SPAM has a negative connotation.
 For good reason: No successful email marketer likes to be associated with it.

 If your emails are being marked as SPAM or you struggle with getting your messages into the inbox, our team of deliverability experts can help.
 We have years of experience helping brands improve their sending scores and get their messages delivered.
 To start the conversation with us, just reach out.